velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 ###Application
 We've established what a brand is, why we would want one and how they can be communicated.
 How can we apply that to my own personal and professional brand?
 First we'll have a look at my current brand identity, such as it is, and then try and put into practice some of the lessons we've learned.

+####What's my story?

 ####Benchmarking
 Before any design or development project can begin there is a design phase [*design is a job ref?*] First the current presence needs to be assessed to establish how effective it is, before a solution can be proposed.

 The presence in question has only had a couple of opportunities to be effective, the most significant being when I successfully applied for an internship with the branding agency Lambie-Nairn.
 To say that they have a significant amount of experience in creating and designing brands would be an understatement.
 David Stockfis, who is now a freelance designer but was the design director at Lambie-Nairn in charge of the project, provided some valuable feedback:

 >Personal branding's tricky.
 And somewhat subjective.
 Some people/studios love a high-impact over-the-top approach...
 I personally prefer a much simpler/pared back style e.g not much of a personal brand, simple website or pdf showing your best work, up-to-date LinkedIn etc.
 <br>
->I like Kyle's no-nonsense personality, honesty and wit.
+I like Kyle's no-nonsense personality, honesty and wit.
 I think it's important that side of him is visible in his profile and I think it'll help him stand out.
 <br>
->For employability I'd suggest he's a bit more prescriptive about his skill set.
+For employability I'd suggest he's a bit more prescriptive about his skill set.
 On his website he talks about 'Making design/web/code/art/sound things.' and 'Finely Crafted Electrons'.
 It's not really clear that he could knock you up an awesome website.
 I think he should show some of his work on the homepage too.
 <br>
->He might want to look at re-ordering the projects in his portfolio/website as well, depending on the direction he wants to take.
+He might want to look at re-ordering the projects in his portfolio/website as well, depending on the direction he wants to take.
 If he's looking for more experimental/advanced tech positions keep those first or more commercial web development maybe re-shuffle those to the top etc.

+David's analysis is hard to fault.
+The literal story is unclear; the narrative provided by a portfolio is unnecessarily hidden an extra page deep for no particular reason; the abstract home page design provides little of value, especially as most users won't know (or care) about the randomised properties of the central graphic.

+The point about an "up-to-date LinkedIn" bears further examination.
+As noted by Drew earlier, [ref] a brand is not just a visual identity but "an attitude, enforced through a series of interactions a person has with any one organization".
+For our purposes, this will have to include points of contact such as LinkedIn and Twitter, as well as my personal blog, all of which currently have somewhat disparate visual and editorial styles. [refs to importance of Twitter?]

 _______